quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 value as a connection error of type TRANSPORT_PARAMETER_ERROR.

 When using 0-RTT, both endpoints MUST remember the value of this transport parameter.
 This allows use of this extension in 0-RTT packets.
-If 0-RTT data is accepted by the server, the server MUST NOT disable this extension on the resumed connection.
+When the server accepts 0-RTT data, the server MUST NOT disable this extension on the resumed connection.

 # RESET_STREAM_AT Frame